se-edu/se-book/specifyingRequirements/userStories/usage/text.md

 Given below is a possible _recipe_ you can take when using user stories for early stages of requirement gathering.

+****Step 0:**** **Clear your mind of preconceived product ideas**

+Even if you already have some idea of what your product will look/behave like in the end, clear your mind of those ideas.
+The product is the _solution_.
+At this point, we are still at the stage of figuring out the _problem_ (i.e., user requirements).
+Let's try to get from the problem to the solution in a systematic way, one step at a time.

 ****Step 1:**** **Define the _target user_ as a _persona_:**

 Decide your target user's profile (e.g. a student, office worker, programmer, sales person) and work patterns (e.g. Does he work in groups or alone?
 Does he share his computer with others?).
 A clear understanding of the target user will help when deciding the importance of a user story.
 You can even narrow it down to a _persona_.
 Here is an example: